-When it comes to weight loss, everyone has an opinion.
+When it comes to losing weight, everyone has an opinion.
 From low-carb to low-fat, and everything in between, there is no shortage of diets that cater to every preference and taste.
 But which (if any) of these diets are truly effective at achieving and maintaining long-term, sustainable weight loss?

 In today’s post, we’re taking a critical, evidence-based look at the diets of our time to find out which approaches are worth a second glance.